thediveo/whalewatcher/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/thediveo/whalewatcher)](https://goreportcard.com/report/github.com/thediveo/whalewatcher)

-`whalewatcher` is a simple Golang module that watches Docker and plain containerd containers becoming alive with processes and later die, keeping track of only the "alive" containers.
+`whalewatcher` is a simple Golang module that watches Docker and plain containerd containers becoming "alive" with processes and later die, keeping track of only the "alive" containers.
 On purpose, this module focuses solely on _running_ and _paused_ containers, so those only that have at least an initial container process running (and thus a PID).